 The Manage API Tokens interface allows you to create, list, update, and revoke API tokens.
 This interface also allows you to assign Access Control List (ACL) privileges to API tokens.

-API tokens allow you to log in to the server without the need for a password.
 You can use an API token to authenticate with WHM’s remote API.
 This is useful, for example, to allow a reseller or third-party developer to run API function calls with your account's data.

 - If you change a cPanel account's username in WHM's Modify an Account interface (WHM >> Home >> Accounts >> Modify an Account), any API tokens associated with that account will continue to function.